icanbwell/fhir-server/code_generation.md

    in `src/fhir/generator/xsd/definitions.xml/*.xsd`.
 4. `src/fhir/generator/xsd/definitions.xml/dataelements.xml` contains the types for the properties of each resource, the types for the references and the types for the CodeableConcepts.
-5. `v3-codesystems.xml` contains the list of v3 code systems.
-6. `v2-tables.xml` contains the list of v2 code systems.

 ## Debugging